Managing Traffic Flow in and Around Your Venue

 The larger your event and the greater the impact it’s likely to have on city roadways, the more important it becomes to work closely with local law enforcement and municipal teams throughout the event planning process.

-Local police forces are an especially crucial part of optimizing traffic flow and executing safe, compliant road closures.
+Local police departments are especially crucial to help optimize traffic flow and execute safe, compliant road closures.

 You’ll also want to plan and implement thorough training for all security personnel, parking squads, event staff, and volunteers.
 Everyone should know the details of your traffic management plan, understand their personal responsibilities, and know what to do in the event anything unforeseen occurs.